Beyond Text-Visual Attention: Exploiting Visual Cues for Effective Token Pruning in VLMs: Introduction

+Based on our observations, we propose \textbf{VisPruner}, a plug-and-play approach that exploits visual cues for more effective token pruning in VLMs.
+Our VisPruner first selects a small number of important tokens with rich visual information based on the attention of the visual encoder.
+Then, to ensure that the retained tokens do not focus solely on the foreground and overlook background information, we eliminate duplicate tokens from the remainder based on similarity.
+The remaining diverse tokens, along with the initially selected important tokens, maximize the retention of visual information in the input image.
+Notably, unlike text-visual attention-based methods that prune within the language model, our approach leverages visual cues to prune before the language model, ensuring compatibility with various attention optimization techniques (\eg FlashAttention~\cite{dao2022flashattention}) without the need for full attention within the language model, thus achieving higher inference efficiency.

-Benefiting from the simple design, FasterVLM can be easily applied to different VLMs, including LLaVA-1.5~\cite{liu2024llava1.5}, LLaVA-NeXT~\cite{liu2024llavanext}, and Video-LLaVA~\cite{lin2023videollava}.
-As shown in \cref{fig:line}, extensive experiments on various vision-language benchmarks demonstrate that FasterVLM consistently outperforms other text-visual attention-based methods under different reduction ratios.
-For example, FasterVLM is capable of pruning 95\% of visual tokens in LLaVA-1.5-7B, reducing inference FLOPs by more than 95\%, and maintaining 90\% of the original performance across 10 tasks without requiring any additional training (details for each task are provided in \cref{fig:radar}).
-In scenarios involving longer visual token sequences—such as high-resolution images (LLaVA-NeXT) or video inputs (Video-LLaVA)—FasterVLM continues to achieve superior performance with its simple design.
+Benefiting from its simple design, we can easily apply VisPruner to different VLMs, including the LLaVA series~\cite{liu2024llava1.5, liu2024llavanext, lin2023videollava} and other architectures like Qwen-VL~\cite{bai2023qwenvl}.
+Extensive experiments on various vision-language benchmarks demonstrate that VisPruner consistently outperforms other text-visual attention-based methods under different reduction ratios.
+For example, VisPruner is capable of pruning \textbf{94.4\%} of visual tokens in LLaVA-1.5-7B, reducing inference FLOPs by more than \textbf{95\%}, and maintaining \textbf{91.5\%} of the original performance across 10 tasks without any additional training.
+In scenarios involving longer visual token sequences, such as high-resolution images (LLaVA-NeXT) or video inputs (Video-LLaVA), VisPruner continues to achieve superior performance with its simple design.
+In summary, the contributions of our work are three-fold: